kasperengelen/kasperengelen.github.io/pages/js_css_docs/smart_env.md

     exclude: true
 ---

-Last updated: 2025-09-13
+Last updated: 2025-09-15

 <div>
 {% include smart_link/load_internal_urls.html %}
 </div>

 The software comes with so-called "smart environments".
-These are useful to typeset mathematical definitions, theorems, lemmas, and proofs.
+These are useful to typeset mathematical definitions, theorems, lemmas, examples, and proofs.
 A smart environment comes with custom HTML tags and is rendered as a <smart-link linkType="int" linkId="js_css_docs_fieldsets">fieldset</smart-link>.

 The smart environments are inspired by the mathematical environments LaTeX, for example:
 ```latex